I would say, that I am a fun loving, loyal and passionate person, who doesn’t know how to say No.

-In 2014, following the loss of my Mother, I decided to step back from Weddings and closed SJD Events Limited, having found a niche in the charity sector.
+In 2014, following the loss of my Mother, I decided to step back from the stresses of Weddings and closed SJD Events Limited, having found a niche in the charity sector.

 - March 2019 to January 2020 – Event Manager at Walking With The Wounded in the London office, supporting the CEO, Ed Parker and Head of Grants, Pamela Deakin.

-- May 2018 to May 2019 – Maggie’s Chairwomen, BADA ‘Secret Garden’ dinner – Thursday 21st March 2019, raising funds for the new Maggie’s Centre at Royal Marsden Sutton.
+- May 2018 to May 2019 – Maggie’s Chairwomen, for the BADA ‘Secret Garden’ Gala Dinner, in the heart of London.
+We raised over £70,000 for the Maggie’s Centre at the Royal Marsden in Sutton.

 - September 2015 to February 2017 – Event Coordinator for Military Charity, Coming Home (Haig Housing).
-I undertook a consultancy role, 2 days a week with Coming Home the fundraising arm of Haig Housing Trust where I had been volunteering with them since May.
-I worked on the Tower of London For Queen & Country event where we projected images on the exterior, the first time ever.
+Working with a team in the London office, where I worked on the Tower of London For Queen & Country event, where we projected images on the exterior, the first time ever.
 I also worked on the Rankin book ‘For Queen & Country’ and created an art exhibition with other military artists at the Motor Village in Marylebone.

-- February to September 2014, I undertook a consultancy role as Event Manager for Combat Stress (The Veterans’ Mental Health Charity) based at the head office in Leatherhead, where I was taken on as a consultant, working on a number of key events within the Fundraising team such as Poppies at the Tower, 100 Birthday Celebration at Clarence House.
+- February to September 2014, Event Manager for Combat Stress (The Veterans’ Mental Health Charity) based at the head office in Leatherhead, where I was taken on as a consultant, working on a number of key events, within the Fundraising team such as Poppies at the Tower, 100 Birthday Celebration at Clarence House.